JuliaAI/CategoricalDistributions.jl/README.md

   Distributions.jl, with efficient broadcasting over the new array type.

-- Implementation of `fit` from Distributions.jl for `UnivariateFinite` distributions.
+- Implementation of `Distributions.fit` from Distributions.jl for
+  `UnivariateFinite` distributions.

 - A single constructor for constructing `UnivariateFinite` distributions and arrays thereof, from arrays of probabilities.